-You may attend the meeting via the Internet and vote during the meeting.
+You may attend the meeting via the internet and vote during the meeting.
 Have the information that is printed in the box marked by the arrow available and follow the instructions.

-ELECTRONIC DELIVERY OF FEUTURE PROXY MATERIALS.
+ELECTRONIC DELIVERY OF RUTURE PROXY MATERIALS

-If you would like to reduce the costs incurred by Gil-Diri Corporation of America in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
-To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.
+If you would like to reduce the costs incurred by 01-bit Corporation of America in mailing proxy materials, you can coment to leaving all future proxy statements, pour cards and annual reports electronically wa e-mail or the Internet to Judy up for electronic delivery, please follow the indirections above to vide using the Internet and, when prompted, indicate that you gape to receive or access proy materials electronically in future years.

-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 PM Eastern Time the day before the meeting date.
-Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, do Broadridge, S1 Mercedes Way, Edgewood, NY 11717.
+VOTE BY PHONE - 1-300-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 PM Eastern Time the day before the meeting date.
+Have your provey card in hand when you call and then follow the instructions: VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, Oo Provainidge, 51 Mercedes Way, Edgewood, NY 11717.

-HOUSEHOLDING REVOCATION If you wish to revoke your consent to the receipt of stockholder information in a single package per household, you may do so by calling 1-866-540-7095.
+HOUSEHOLDING REVOCATION If you wish to revoke your consent to the receipt of stockholder information in a single package per household, you may do so by calling 1-866-5-0-7095.